 Don’t feel like you have to limit your use of compound butters to proteins, though.
 I also serve rice as an accompaniment to grilled fish, and usually add a blop of the butter to the top of the rice, as well.
 Why not?
 I believe in spreading the love around!

 To grill the halibut we used in the picture, we simply brushed it lightly with olive oil, and seasoned it generously with salt and pepper.
 How long it stays on the grill depends on the thickness of the fish.
 Halibut can dry out easily, so my husband aimed for cooking it medium-rare.
 His aim was true, as you can see by the color on the exterior of the fish.
 Grill it till the fish flakes easily, which might run 4-5 minutes per side, depending on the hotness of your fire, and the thickness of your fish.

-If you’re allergic to cilantro, as my friend is, or if you are one of those folks who just taste soap, I recommend substituting parsley, or perhaps even some parsley and fresh mint would be nice.
+I love the combination of cilantro and lime.
+However, I realize that cilantro is not the herb for everyone.
+If you’re allergic to cilantro, as my friend is, or if you are one of those folks who just taste soap when they have it, I recommend substituting parsley, or perhaps even some parsley and fresh mint would be nice.

 - 4 T. butter, softened

 - 1 T. fresh lime juice

 - 1 tablespoon minced fresh cilantro leaves